NickPGSmith/DTC-690-Light/README.md

 # DTC-690-Light

-A KiCAD PCB for fitting a light on the Sony DTC-690 DAT recorder
+A KiCAD PCB definition for fitting a light on the Sony DTC-690 DAT recorder

 Introduction